 Pope Francis and the Future of Interreligious Dialogue Video Player

 Showing the Pope Francis and the Future of Interreligious Dialogue Video

 September 13, 2018

 Location: Copley Hall Copley Formal Lounge

 Is Pope Francis taking interreligious dialogue in new directions when he encourages the dialogue of fraternity and uses expressions such as "accompaniment" and "the journey together"?
-Five experts reviewed these questions and others in a panel discussion.
+Five experts reviewed these questions and others in a panel discussion moderated by John Borelli.
 In the fifth year since the election of Pope Francis, 50 years since Vatican II, and after five decades of interreligious dialogue formally promoted by the Catholic Church, those engaged in the Catholic interreligious initiatives are reviewing the past, noting achievements and frustrations, and discerning the way forward with Pope Francis.

-The panel discussion, which was open to the public, is part of a larger conference evaluating the past and discerning future trends, specifically for Christian-Muslim relations and relations with Hindus and Buddhists.
+The panel discussion, which was open to the public, was part of a larger conference evaluating the past and discerning future trends, specifically for Christian-Muslim relations and relations with Hindus and Buddhists.

 This event was co-sponsored by the Office of the President; the Berkley Center for Religion, Peace, and World Affairs; the Catholic Studies Program; and the Department of Theology.

 Discover similar content through these related topics and regions.

 Panelists Listen as John Borelli Opens the Event